dkshakya24/gilead/README.md

 ## Running locally

-You will need to use the environment variables [defined in `.env.example`](.env.example) to run gilead By Chryselys.
+You will need to use the environment variables [defined in `.env.example`](.env.example) to run gilead By gilead.
 It's recommended you use [gilead Environment Variables](https://gilead.com/docs/projects/environment-variables) for this, but a `.env` file is all that is necessary.

 > Note: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your various OpenAI and authentication provider accounts.